facebookarchive/caffe2/_docs/caffe-migration.md

 ---

 Some of the most commonly asked questions about Caffe2 are:

 > What does Caffe2 do well?

-> How is it different from Caffe or other deep learning frameworks.
-Modularity and designed for both scale and mobile deployments are the high-level answers to the first question.
+> How is it different from Caffe or other deep learning frameworks?

+Modularity and being designed for both scale and mobile deployments are the high-level answers to the first question.
 In many ways Caffe2 is an un-framework because it is so flexible and modular.
 The answer to the second question is captured below with some commentary from [Yangqing Jia](https://github.com/yangqing), Caffe's creator and Caffe2's lead developer, as well notes from [Evan Shelhamer](https://github.com/shelhamer), Caffe's lead developer.

 ## How Does Caffe Compare to Caffe2?